Congo's M23 rebels attack military base in country's east - NewsBreak

 Congo's M23 rebels attack military base in country's east

-Congo’s army defended a major military camp in the country’s east on Thursday after days of fighting with M23 rebels making advances in the region.
+KINSHASA, Congo (AP) — Congo’s M23 rebels closed in on a major military camp in the country’s east on Thursday after days of fighting the army, officials said.

 “There is no truce.
 The fighting is still continuing this morning on the same fronts as yesterday,” deputy army spokesman Gen. Sylvain Ekenge said.